 Embrace the trend!
 If the market is constantly falling and you aren’t certain about the market's future direction, you should not buy into such a trend.
 Wait for any signal that suggests a trend reversal.
 These signals could include two to three days' worth of upside movement or heavy buying volume.
-Learning chart patterns is a great skill to have if you want to be a long-term investor in crypto.
-This skill is known as technical analysis, and it will pay off in the long term.
+Learning chart patterns and how to read the Japanese candlestick charts is a great skill to have if you want to be a long-term investor in crypto.
+This skill is known as technical analysis, and may pay off in the long term.

 You might consider investing in crypto if you want to increase your portfolio's risk.
 Considering crypto’s volatility will add more risk to your portfolio.
 Crypto investors should have a high-risk tolerance.
 At the same time, it’s important to possess a wider perspective on how the underlying technology works and its utility.
 If you believe blockchain technology has a true real-world utility, then you might want to invest in it.